vidorra/vws/PRODUCTION_SCRAPER_FIX_DEPLOYMENT.md

 ### 3. Dockerfile Updates
 - Changed from `node:20-alpine` to `node:20-slim` (Debian-based)
+- **Fixed**: Switched from google-chrome-stable to chromium (more reliable)
-- Added Chrome installation and dependencies
+- Added all necessary dependencies for headless browser
 - Set Puppeteer environment variables:
   - `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true`
-  - `PUPPETEER_EXECUTABLE_PATH=/usr/bin/google-chrome-stable`
+  - `PUPPETEER_EXECUTABLE_PATH=/usr/bin/chromium`

+### 4. Scraper Updates
+- Added `executablePath: process.env.PUPPETEER_EXECUTABLE_PATH || undefined` to all scrapers
+- This ensures Puppeteer uses the system-installed Chromium in production

 ### 4. Other Improvements
 - Changed user agent to Linux-based for production